Save Harvard...

 TO:

 [email protected]

 [email protected]

 [email protected]

 [email protected]

 As someone who cares deeply about Harvard’s reputation and prestige, I fully support the University’s principled resistance in the face of unjust attacks by the federal government.
 I am with you, Harvard—do not cave to unreasonable demands!However, while Harvard is fighting injustice as an institution, it must protect its people.
-I was deeply troubled to learn at commencement about the precarity of various groups of workers at Harvard who conduct world-changing research, educate the leaders of tomorrow, and ensure that the University is functioning.
+I was deeply troubled to learn about the precarity of various groups of workers at Harvard who conduct world-changing research, educate the leaders of tomorrow, and ensure that the University is functioning.
 If Harvard wants to preserve its status as the greatest university in the world, it cannot afford to lose members who make it great!In these difficult times, it is all the more important that Harvard protect all students, educators, and researchers, regardless of tenure-track status.
 I call on Harvard University to use its resources to protect international students and staff, and to preserve Harvard’s workforce of educators, researchers, and staff.Harvard must commit more of its resources, including more of its endowment.
 It must support and defend the jobs and rights of academic workers and graduate students who rely on Harvard for income.
 It must commit significant resources to protecting the rights of international students and staff.I am proud that Harvard has pushed back against these attacks from the federal government.
 But Harvard is only as strong as its people.
 You can do more, Harvard!

 SUBJECT: Use the endowment to protect Harvard’s research